MessaoudiLab/ATAC-Seq/6_diffbind/README.md

 The last change differentiates the object name that information is saved under, during each step.
 Doing so ensures that the user doesn't accidentally overwrite an object with errors or incorrect information.
-The first major step of the process, labeled "3.2 Counting reads" in the full manual, can take hours to complete.

 ## Introduction
 ## Prerequisites